AdobeDocs/experience-manager-cloud-service.it-IT/help/sites-cloud/administering/content-fragments/overview.md

 ### Esempio WKND {#wknd-sample}

-Il [Sito WKND e WKND condivisi](/help/implementing/developing/introduction/develop-wknd-tutorial.md) vengono forniti campioni per aiutarla a conoscere AEM as a Cloud Service.
+Per apprendere a utilizzare AEM as a Cloud Service, vengono forniti gli esempi [Sito WKND e Condiviso WKND](/help/implementing/developing/introduction/develop-wknd-tutorial.md).

 <!-- CHECK: which links can/should be used these days? -->